 There are different types of malware (Maladvertising, SEO Poisoning, Typosquatting and Social Engineering) that can be distributed through code on a website.
-Once you’ve been exposed to an attack a download is activated through an exploit kit.
-That download can then infect a user’s computer to corrupt it, or steal information.
+Once you have been exposed to an attack, a download is activated through an exploit kit.
+That download can then infect a user’s computer to corrupt it or steal information.

 Malware Delivery Method Graph